Regional anesthesia is a type of anesthesia. It blocks pain to a part of the body without causing sleep.

 Mulroy M, Bernards C, et al. A practical approach to regional anesthesia.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2008.

-Regional anesthesia and analgesia for surgery.
+Regional anesthesia for surgery.
 American Society of Regional Anesthesia and Pain Medicine website.
-Available at: http://www.asra.com/patient-info-regional-anesthesia-and-analgesia-for-surgery.php.
+Available at: https://www.asra.com/page/41/regional-anesthesia-for-surgery.
 Accessed September 26, 2014.

 Waldman SD.
 Interventional Pain Management.
 Philadelphia, PA:WB Saunders Company; 2001.